AlexanderStavrop/ArchLinux_Installation-and-Essentilas/README.md

                         - In **Units** section
                             - Change everything from freedom units to normal ones
                 - If the clock takes too much space move it to the left
+        - Re arrange the icons unlil the task bar looks like this:

 <!---
 - ### Make kitty pretty